 The Importance of Handling Fireworks Properly

-Fireworks are part of many American families’ Fourth of July traditions, but knowing how and when to handle them should be one as well.
-Here are a few preventive measures to take to help make your holiday memorable and safe.
+Fireworks are part of many American families’ Fourth of July traditions, but knowing how and when to handle them should be a tradition, as well.
+Here are a few preventive measures to follow to help make your holiday safe and fun.